CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

     *   Anything else with the same pinouts as the above, which are usually 19 pins per side with 3v3 in the upper left & CLK in the lower right
 *   **Software** (choose one):
     *   Our custom version of [EmonESP](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/tree/master/Software/EmonESP) and the [ATM90E32](https://github.com/CircuitSetup/ATM90E32) Arduino library
-    *   The current release of [ESPHome.](https://github.com/esphome/esphome/tree/dev) Details on [integration with Home Assistant are located here.](https://github.com/digiblur/digiNRG_ESPHome) and [here on ESPHome.io](https://next.esphome.io/components/sensor/atm90e32.html).
+    *   The current release of [ESPHome.](https://esphome.io/components/sensor/atm90e32.html) Details on [integrating with Home Assistant are located here.](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter#esphomehome-assistant) and [here on ESPHome.io](https://esphome.io/components/sensor/atm90e32.html).
 [More examples of configs are located here.](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/tree/master/Software/ESPHome)
     *   Libraries for [CircuitPython](https://github.com/BitKnitting/CircuitSetup_CircuitPython) & [MicroPython](https://github.com/BitKnitting/CircuitSetup_micropython)